25. East Devon: *Ottery St Mary - Otter River (Circular) - 6 miles - OS Explorer 115

 Turn right.
 This track leads to a field and, ultimately, to a yard and farm buildings.
 Entering the yard and keeping the buildings to your left, you’ll see a footpath sign directly ahead.
 Follow it and, a short distance later where it diverges, turn right toward Lancercombe Farm.This brings you back to Sidmouth Road.
 Turn right.
 A few meters along, across the road, there’s a footpath sign.
 Take this to the River Otter.

 You're on the less trampled side of the river here.
 A great spot to get out the corned beef, mayo and squashed chip sandwiches and gawp at the herons, ducks and cormorants doing their stuff.
 The older I get, the more they take my attention.
 Maybe I’m a closet twitcher?
-If you prefer watching doggies, they'll be an endless parade on the opposite bank to enjoy.
+If you prefer doggies, there's an endless parade on the opposite bank to enjoy.

-When ready, turn south, keeping the river to your right and follow the path to Baters storage yard and on to an old mill, semi derelict.
+When ready, turn south, keeping the river to your right and follow the path to Baters storage yard and on to an old mill, semi derelict and charming.

-Before then, just after Bater's yard, you'll hear a thrashing sound and see a little brick engine house over a leat.
-Rather than the water turning a wheel, it turns massive screw.
-Well worth a peek.
+Before then mill, just after Bater's yard, you'll hear a thrashing sound and see a little brick engine house over a leat.
+Rather than the water turning a wheel, it turns a massive screw.
+More impressive than a circuit board, it's worth a peek.